15 Expats Talk about Health Insurance and Healthcare in Colombia

 We asked expats in Colombia if they have access to public healthcare in Colombia.
 And, if they do have access, what is it like.
 They wrote...

 "The pandemic has had a significant impact on the healthcare system in Colombia.
 Many hospitals have been overwhelmed with the influx of patients, leading to long wait times and limited access to medical care.
 Additionally, the government has implemented strict measures to limit the spread of the virus, such as closing borders and restricting movement.
 This has made it difficult for people to access medical care, especially in rural areas.
 Despite these challenges, the healthcare system in Colombia has been able to provide adequate care to those in need.
-Doctors and nurses have worked tirelessly to provide the best care possible, and the government has provided financial support to help cover the costs of medical care," mentioned one expat in Colombia.
+Doctors and nurses have worked tirelessly to provide the best care possible, and the government has provided financial support to help cover the costs of medical care," said one expat.

 What advice do you have for expats having a baby in Colombia?